 What can I do to prevent crime at my school and in my community?

 In a Certified Crime Prevention Community Program, students can identify problems in their communities and develop projects to address these problems.
 The program’s goal is to “promote safety, particularly youth and family safety.”

 Street Law, Inc. is a program that involves crime prevention education and action projects in the community, such as the Police & Teens Program.
 Young people learn how to protect themselves and others from crime and design projects to help prevent crime in their schools and communities.
 Additional information is available on the Street Law website.

 Most Virginia Public School Divisions have a Tip Line where students can send reports on anything from school threats they have seen or overheard to personal crises, including sexual harassment.

 Tips submitted to SaySomething.net receive an immediate response by a crisis counselor at the Sandy Hook Promise National Crisis Center.

-Users can submit a tip by calling 1-844-5-SAYNOW or by visiting http://www.SaySomething.net.
+Users can submit a tip by calling 1-844-5-SAYNOW or by visiting https://www.sandyhookpromise. org/say-something-tips/ .
 There is a free app available for download from the App Store and Google Play Store, where students can submit tips instantly.
 Once downloaded, it will ask for a 4-digit code you select and remember.